ushahidi/gmail-support/README.md

 ============

 ## What is this package for?
-This gmail support library is a composer package, that extends the ushahidi platform datasource manager and adds gmail as a data provider.
-It allows the platform to authenticate a gmail account, giving the access to send and receive messages over gmail api.
+This gmail support library is a composer package, that extends the ushahidi platform datasource manager, adding *Gmail* as a data source.
+It allows the platform to authenticate a gmail account, giving the access to send and receive messages via Gmail Service API instead of the default POP/IMAP.

 ## Installation
 You can install the package via composer: